 If you love their Hawaiian rolls, try my Pull Apart Cheesesteak Sliders.
 (I use the same rolls!)

-- Hawaiian Sweet Rolls- You can use mini buns or slice your own.
+- Hawaiian Sweet Rolls- You can use Kings Hawaiian's mini buns or another brand.

 - Milk- I recommend using whole milk, buttermilk, or cream.
 It offers a more rich french toast as opposed to 2% or fat free milk.